LazerCube/Asteroid/README.md

 ```
 ## Branch information - Object class update V1

-This branch aims to fix some of the the current issues with object classes.
+This branch aims to fix some of the the current issues with game engine.

-*   Clean deletion of objects (Done)
+*   Interpolation
+*   Object management
-*   Buttons
+*   fixedUpdate() / update()
+*   issues with object class
-*   Containers(?)
+*   state management

 ##  Todo